xwipeoutx/hololens-workshop/spatial-mapping/4-world-anchors.md

 }
 ```

-In this code we do a _Ray cast_ to look for an intersection with a surface - in this case, the room.
+In this code we do a _ray cast_ to look for an intersection with a surface - in this case, the room.

 A ray cast works by starting from an _origin_ and moving along a particular _direction_ until it intersects with something (yes, this is a simplified explanation).
 When it intersects with something, some information about the `RaycastHit` is calculated - such as the position and the normal.